papis/papis/doc/source/editors.rst

 -------

-`papis.el <https://github.com/papis/papis.el>`__ is a compatibility layer for papis that tries to use as much of the existing packages as possible.
+`papis.el <https://github.com/papis/papis.el>`__ is a compatibility layer for Papis that tries to use as much of the existing packages as possible.
 In particular it tries to make use also of ``org-ref`` to try not to reinvent the wheel.
-If you are used to ``org-ref`` or ``org-cite`` it strives to work seamless with them and still have your papis library intact.
+If you are used to ``org-ref`` or ``org-cite`` it strives to work seamless with them and still have your Papis library intact.